-Page Title: Bennington Flag SEE ALSO: Defiant Flags
+Page Title: Bennington Flag MADE IN USA SEE ALSO: Defiant Flags

 Bennington Flag History- Mistakenly referred to by many as "The Bicentennial Flag" because of its popularity in 1976.
 The Bennington Museum in Bennington VT houses the flag.
 Oral tradition states that it flew at the Battle of Bennington in 1777.
 This tradition is now known to be a myth.
 The museum's fiber analysis of the flag in 1995 places its probable creation circa 1814 for use during the War of 1812.
 Revolutionary war veteran Nathaniel Fillmore may have been responsible for its creation.
 The "76" reference in the design would be an expression of his patriotic enthusiasm during the second war with England.
 It is the earliest known flag made entirely of cotton.
 While her exact origin may remain a riddle, The Bennington Flag is one of America's most beloved historical flags.